maswiebe/maswiebe.github.io/assets/condon/2025-08-20-condonomics.md

 # III.
 A reliance on theoretical edge cases

-To see how Condon relies on extreme theoretical edge cases, let's consider his numerical example showing that upzoning merely increases land values:
+To see how Condon uses extreme theoretical edge cases, let's consider his numerical example showing that upzoning merely increases land values:

 >Imagine a parcel of 4,000 square feet with an allowable floor surface ratio of one (FSR 1) that sells for $2 million dollars prior to rezoning.
 If the allowable density is doubled to a floor surface ratio of two (FSR 2), the redevelopment value increases in kind, forcing a near doubling in the value of the land to $4 million.
 Why?
 >